 Thus, the railway SMS can be identified as the sum of processes that contributes to the design, planning, delivery and control of operation, as part of a company business.
-It means that the SMS covers only core light rail activities outlined by the Railway Safety Act, 2005.
+It means that the SMS covers only core railway activities outlined by the Railway Safety Directive (for instance, it should not include activities like safety in station car parking areas, shops, etc.).